Sunday, July 16, 2017

 However, Raven and SK came by for a bit, so I was on hold with any more cleaning.

-She's going to do blood work in two weeks that will tell her what gender Baby is.
+She's going to do blood-work in two weeks that will tell her the baby's gender.

 Sounds like science fiction to me.

-I only got one ultrasound with all my pregnancies, and if my kids weren't proud of their equipment, we would never have known their sex.
+I only got one ultrasound with all my pregnancies, and if my kids weren't proud of their equipment, we would never have known their gender.

-She's going to do a gender reveal and baby shower.
+She's going to do a gender reveal and a baby shower.

 After they left, we went out and picked up some groceries.